 In general terms, the law requires that a product meet the ordinary expectations of the consumer.
 When a product has an unexpected defect or danger, the product cannot be said to meet the ordinary expectations of the consumer.

 There is no federal product liability law.
 Pennsylvania law of strict product liability is based on Sec.
 402A of the Restatement (2d) of Torts.
-Under the Pennsylvania law of strict product liability, a manufacturer/supplier of a product is the guarantor of its safety.
-The manufacturer/supplier is liable for any harm that a defect in its product was a substantial factor in bringing it about.
-A defect may be found where the product left the manufacturer and supplier's control lacking any element necessary to make it safe for its intended use or possessing any feature that rendered it unsafe for the intended use.
-Intended use includes any reasonably foreseeable use or misuse of a product.
+Under Pennsylvania strict product liability law, a manufacturer/supplier of a product is the guarantor of its safety.
+The manufacturer/supplier is liable for any harm that a defect in its product causes.
+A defect may be found where the product left the manufacturer and supplier’s control lacking any element necessary to make it safe for its intended use or possessing any feature that rendered it unsafe for the intended use.
+Intended use includes any reasonably foreseeable use of a product.

 A defective condition, creating strict liability, is not limited to defects in the design or manufacture of a product.
 The manufacturer and supplier of a product must also provide such warnings and instructions as are necessary to inform the user or consumer of the possible risks and inherent limitations of the product in a form that will reach the consumer.
 If there are no warnings or instructions included with the product, this may be considered a defect.